Forever Chemicals in Oregon? Not If We Stop Them.

 About the Bill: House Bill 3512 would align Oregon’s policies with other states that are phasing out PFAS from firefighting foam and consumer products.
 Safer products without PFAS exist.
 Oregon should use these products.
 HB 3512 would phase out added PFAS from firefighting foam, artificial turf, cleaning products, carpets and rugs, cookware, cosmetics, dental floss, fabric treatments, packaging, juvenile products, menstrual products, refrigerators, textiles, apparel and ski wax.
 In fact, more than half of states – from Alaska to Virginia – have phased out PFAS from firefighting foam, and many of these same products.
 By building on the proven success of other states, we can improve health for Oregonians in a feasible and fiscally responsible way.

 Action on the Bill: HB 3512 is a comprehensive PFAS phaseout bill.
 OEC is working diligently with sponsors in both chambers to champion this legislation – chief sponsors of the bill are: Representative Neron, Representative Andersen, and Senator Patterson.
 The first big step for any bill is to pass out of committee, and that deadline is quickly approaching (on March 21).
 Excitingly, HB 3512 had an initial hearing on 3/13/2025 in the House Climate, Energy and Environment Committee.
-You can help pass HB 3512.
-Use our instructions and template to submit written testimony in support by 8AM on March 15.
+An article by ABC’s KATU-2: “Oregon lawmakers push to ban toxic PFAS chemicals by 2026,” covered the hearing and OEC’s support of the legislation.
+For HB 3512 to progress, a work session must be scheduled by March 20.

 Legislation phasing out PFAS is critical for Oregon to: